janusqa/django_dg/README.md

 - Will need to connect this back up in the urls.py of the main project.
 It's somewhat like node js router/controller patter

 ### DB Migrations
-- python manage.py makemigrations # scaffold any changes to Models into a migration
+- python manage.py makemigrations # scaffold any changes to Models into a migration.
+Similar to "dotnet ef migrations add" command in c#
-- python manage.py migrate # Apply any changes in scaffoled migrations
+- python manage.py migrate # Apply any changes in scaffoled migrations.
+Simlar to "dotnet ef database update" command in c#

+### Python/Django shell
+- python manage.py shell # start a python/django shell